 The Daré Stock Purchase Agreement contains representations and warranties that Cerulean, on the one hand, and Daré and the Daré Stockholders, on the other hand, have made to one another as of specific dates.
 These representations and warranties have been made for the benefit of the other parties to the Daré Stock Purchase Agreement and may be intended not as statements of fact but rather as a way of allocating risk to one of the parties if those statements prove to be incorrect.
 Moreover, certain of those representations and warranties may not be accurate or complete as of any specified date, may be subject to a contractual standard of materiality different from those generally applicable to SEC filings or may have been used for purposes of allocating risk among the parties to the Daré Stock Purchase Agreement, rather than establishing matters of fact.
 In addition, the assertions embodied in the representations and warranties are qualified by information in confidential disclosure schedules exchanged by the parties in connection with signing the Daré Stock Purchase Agreement.
 While Cerulean, Daré and the Daré Stockholders do not believe that these disclosure schedules contain information required to be publicly disclosed under applicable securities laws, other than information that has already been so disclosed, the disclosure schedules do contain information that modifies, qualifies and creates exceptions to the representations and warranties set forth in the attached Daré Stock Purchase Agreement.
-Accordingly, you should not rely on the representations and warranties as current characterizations of the actual state of facts or conditions of Cerulean, Daré or the Daré Stockholders, because they were made as of specific dates, may be intended merely as a risk allocation mechanism among Cerulean, Daré or the Daré Stockholders and are modified by the disclosure schedules.
-Additionally, you should not rely on the covenants in the Daré Stock Purchase Agreement as actual limitations on the respective businesses of C
+Accordingly, you should not rely on the representations and warranties as current characterizations of the actual state of facts or conditions of Cerulean, Daré or the Daré Stockholders, because they were made as of specific dates, may be intended merely as a risk allocation mechanism among Cerulean, Daré and the Daré Stockholders and are modified by the disclosure schedules.
+Additionally, you should not rely on the covenants in the Daré Stock Purchase Agreement as actual limitations on the respective businesses of Cerulean and Daré because either such party may take certain actions that are consented to by the other such party, which consent may be given without prior notice to the public.